 Time your visit to catch one of Hearst Castle’s special events, and you’ll definitely have plenty to post and tweet.
 Though tours offered seven days a week year-round are outstanding, these...

 This incredible facility on the edge of Monterey Bay is as creative coming up with special programs as it is at showcasing marine creatures in extraordinary new ways.
-Some of the aquarium’s favorite creatures, California sea otters, get the spotlight on a special experience with otter experts.
+Some of the aquarium’s favourite creatures, California sea otters, get the spotlight on a special experience with otter experts.
 Learn how these endangered animals are cared for at the aquarium, and about the aquarium’s ongoing research to protect otters in the wild.

 On customized experiences for two, you can create your own romantic rendezvous—perhaps champagne and dinner?—with an underwater glow.
 There are also special family sleepovers, behind-the-scenes tours to learn more about sharks or jellies, and a chance for kids to become underwater explorers by donning specially designed gear and swimming in the protected Great Tide Pool fronting the aquarium.